John Swinney: First term (2024–2026)

-Cabinet
+First cabinet

 Swinney chairs the first meeting of his cabinet at Bute House, May 2024.

 The majority of Swinney's cabinet were previously part of Yousaf's previous governments.
 The only addition to the cabinet was Kate Forbes replacing Shona Robison as Deputy First Minister of Scotland, and taking part of Màiri McAllan's responsibility for economy into her portfolio as Cabinet Secretary for Economy and Gaelic.
 Robison was, however, re-appointed by Swinney as Finance Secretary with additional responsibility for local government, with McAllan appointed as the reduced portfolio of Cabinet Secretary for Net Zero and Energy.

 On 27 March 2025, Christina McKelvie, the Minister for Drugs and Alcohol Policy died whilst serving in office, ultimately triggering a reshuffle on Swinney's government in June 2025.
 Màiri McAllan was appointed as Cabinet Secretary for Housing, Gillian Martin as Cabinet Secretary for Climate Action and Energy and Tom Arthur and Maree Todd appointed as Minister for Social Care and Mental Wellbeing and Minister for Drugs & Alcohol Policy and Sport respectively.